The global skills and competency framework for the digital world

 Assists with defining configurations for networks and network components under routine supervision.

-Follows established network architectures and standards.
+Follows established network architectures, standards, and security protocols.

 Network design: Level 3